oliverwigren/PasswordManager/README.md

 # Password Manager

-### cs50x Final Project
-My final project to Harvard's CS50 course is a Password Manager.
+This is my final project to Harvard's CS50x course on the foundations of computer science.
+I have choosen to create a simple password manager.

 ### Video
 Link to my video: http